michaelbigelow/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-In the final year of the Master of Science and Technology in Data Science at the University of Utah, I am mastering mathematical/statistical modeling, machine learning, and data mining, from theory to implementation.
-I am becoming equally proficient in both Python and R, and further developing the SQL skills and database understanding I gained as a data architect intern at Intermountain Healthcare.
+As I complete my Master of Science and Technology in data science at the University of Utah, I am becoming an expert in mathematical/statistical modeling, machine learning, and data mining, from theory to implementation using both Python and R.
 In addition to the MST, I am completing the Big Data Certificate through the U of U School of Computing.

+I am currently working with Intermountain Healthcare's data science team to build a model identifying patients at above-average risk of adverse health outcomes given their disease profile, in order to mitigate those risks and improve patient care.